spencertipping/cd/README.md

 $ . cd-traverse             # enables descendant/ancestor traversal
 $ . cd-history              # ^, ^^, ^n, -n, ^regexp
 $ . cd-ssh                  # does nothing unless you have sshfs
+$ . cd-s3fs                 # does nothing unless you have s3fs
 $ . cd-archive              # does nothing unless you have archivemount
 $ . cd-hdfs                 # does nothing unless you have hadoop-fuse-dfs
 $ . cd-nfs                  # does nothing unless you have mount.nfs